Together, BC is Ours to Protect

 Resilient Minds® is an evidence-based, trauma informed, peer-to-peer training program that helps first responders to:

-BCAA’s partnership with CMHA VF is one part of its year-round commitment to protecting the people and communities of BC through programs and initiatives that help all of us to better defend against wildfires and to protect the place we call home.
-Find out more at bcaa.com/OursToProtect
+BCAA’s partnership with CMHA VF is just one part of our year-round commitment to protecting the people and communities of BC through programs and initiatives that help us all to better defend against wildfires and to protect this place we call home.
+Learn more about our other Defending Against Wildfires initiatives at bcaa.com/OursToProtect